Running Pace Calculator - Work Out Which Running Training Pace is Right for You

 • Tempo Running

-• Running just below your lactic acid threshold.
+• Tempo running is a bit faster than aerobic running.
+It is running just below your lactic acid threshold.
 I do tempo runs pretty much once a week, although it depends at times which cycle of training I am in.

 • Intervals

-• Faster runs to maximize your oxygen uptake.
-I only do interval running at select times of training (closer to races) and a maximum of once a week.
+• Intervals are faster yet again.
+Faster runs to maximize your oxygen uptake.
+I only do interval running at select times of training and a maximum of once a week.
 The risk of injury increases when you do faster running workouts.

 • Fast repetitions